trends

 To begin with, identify your needs and those of your employees.
 Meet the solution providers in several sectors, test different tools, exchange with the teams, to understand the solution that best suits you.

 Within your organisation, designate a contact person to act as project manager for this transition.
-This person should be a technophile and benevolent person with good coordination and communication skills.
+This person should be a technophile, as well as a benevolent person with good coordination and communication skills.
 Ideally, he or she is familiar with several of your organisation’s businesses and has a good grasp of the challenges facing your business, the needs of your customers and, above all, the long-term vision of the benefits of this solution for your teams.

 His/her role – full time or in addition to his/her other missions – will consist of accompanying the teams on a technical and human level, by ensuring their well-being while the new uses are understood, integrated and finally adopted.